spacedriveapp/spacedrive/CONTRIBUTING.md

 To run mobile app

-- `$ pnpm mobile dev` - runs the mobile app (scan QR with Expo Go app)
+- `cd apps/mobile && pnpm i` - As this is a seperated workspace, you need to do this!
-- `$ pnpm mobile dev:android` - runs on Android Emulator
+- `$ pnpm android` - runs on Android Emulator
-- `$ pnpm mobile dev:ios` - runs on iOS Emulator
+- `$ pnpm ios` - runs on iOS Emulator
+- `$ pnpm dev` - For already bundled app

-You might need `expo-cli` installed globally.
+You also need `expo-cli` installed globally.

 If you are having issues ensure you are using the following versions of Rust and Node: